aertoria/PromptPalette/README.md

   - Refreshing the browser
   - Restarting the development server
   - Clearing your browser cache
-  - Checking the console for error messages
+  - Checking the browser console for error messages
+  - If you get a port error (EADDRINUSE), try:
+    - Using a different port: `PORT=3000 npm run dev`
+    - Checking if the port is in use: `lsof -i :3000`
+    - Killing the process using the port: `kill -9 <PID>`
+    - Or simply use a different port number (3000, 8000, 8080, etc.)

 ### Known Issues and Fixes